 2. Lean into their appreciation.

 Millennials appreciate wine more than many wineries would expect.
 According to Direct Marketing News, millennials appreciate the following aspects when it comes to the wines they drink:

 The history of the winemakers.

 Wineries' innovations, philosophies and techniques.

 Understanding what millennials appreciate most about the wine drinking experience empowers wineries to engage with this demographic more effectively.
 Here are a few quick examples:

-2. Engage with them on social media
+3. Engage with them on social media.

 Proactively engage with users tweeting about wine on Twitter.

 Share pairing tips and tasting guides on Facebook.

 Suggest wines for occasions millennials can relate to, including ordering takeout, hosting a game night or a night in watching Netflix.